blmalone/website/docs/introduction.md

 Welcome to the [RISC Zero] documentation!
 This site contains documentation for:

+- **[Bonsai]**:
+A software development stack that allows on-chain and off-chain applications to request and receive proofs from our zkVM.

 - **[The RISC Zero zkVM]**:
-A tool for building zero-knowledge software applications.
+A high-performance tool for proving correct execution of arbitrary code.

-- **[Bonsai]**:
-A proving service that allows on-chain and off-chain applications to request and receive zkVM proofs.

 - **[The RISC Zero Proof System]**:
 The cryptographic techniques underlying the zkVM.